TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 What is a good TikTok Shop Account Health Rating?

-Can I see my AHR score before July?
+Where do I see my AHR score?

 If I resolve a violation, does it disappear from my AHR?